clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/3-design-expressroute-deployment.md

 ### Choose a billing model

 You can pick a billing model that works best for you.
 Choose between the billing models listed as followed.
-For more information, see ExpressRoute FAQ.

 - **Unlimited data**.
 Billing is based on a monthly fee; all inbound and outbound data transfer is included free of charge.
 - **Metered data**.
 Billing is based on a monthly fee; all inbound data transfer is free of charge.
 Outbound data transfer is charged per GB of data transfer.
 Data transfer rates vary by region.